Scotty Smith: Jail

-In 1892 Scotty Smith met 19-year-old Miss van Niekerk and married.
+In 1892 Scotty Smith met 19-year-old Miss Susara Magdelina van Niekerk and married.
 Together they raised a family of two sons and five daughters.

 After a short time in the Military Scotty left his family.
 After a long career involved in horse and cattle stealing, he was involved in numerous illegal diamond operations again in the wider Kimberley area.
 In most of the stories about him, Scotty is victorious against all odds and always get away with it.
 Although there is a story that took place at a little place near Kimberley, in the Boshof district, named Olifantsfontein where one of Scotty's plans went wrong.

 A merchant, Thomas Welford and his partner Gustav Herman and Gustav's brother Max, approached Scotty Smith to help them steal a packet of diamonds from Sam Kemp (a supposed diamond merchant) but who was apparently an illegal runner for a man known as Sam Weil.
 The plan was as follows; the group would ambush Sam Kemp and steal the diamonds.
 If he resisted, they would shoot him.

 The plan was carried out, Sam Kemp resisted and was shot and the diamonds were stolen.
 Kemp recovered though, and rode back to Kimberley to report the theft at the police station.
 Police officers soon uncovered the whole plan and arrested Scotty and the others.
 This time, for once, Scotty did not attempt escape.
 He was sentenced to four years imprisonment and 25 lashes in the Boshof circuit court.
 He never received the lashes though and after a year, his sentence was dropped and he was once again free.

 It is a pity that a man of your appearance should deal in stolen property.
 There is no excuse for you; it is a gross crime.
 The boundary line is getting dangerous for our people.
 It is quite an accident that Kemp was not killed.
 I took you for a man who knew better.
 I will punish you severely.